Storyboard Residency

 This residential intensive promises deeper connections with fellow writers working at the intersection of research, reporting and imagination—and editors who help those projects find an audience.
 Your days and nights at the residency will include:

-• Four, two-hour generative workshops geared toward revision and generating new work
+• Three, two-hour generative workshops geared toward revision and generating new work

 • Daily craft talks and presentations that shed light on new ways of approaching research, reporting, storytelling, ethics and language

-• A manuscript consultation (up to 3,000 words) with a leading writer or editor
+• A manuscript consultation (up to 3,000 words) with a faculty member

 • Panels with writers and editors to demystify the publication and editorial processes, understand how to plan and fund our research, and build stamina for a long-haul creative endeavor